 The Keto Induction Phase Is Stressful on Your Body

-Without any sugar from carbohydrates present, your body will begin to decrease blood sugar levels and also increase the stress hormone, cortisol.
+Without much sugar from carbohydrates present, your body will begin to decrease blood sugar levels and increase the production of the stress hormone, cortisol.

-One study in particular tested three separate diets: a low carb diet, a low fat diet, and a low glycemic diet.
-This study showed that the different diets had significantly different metabolic effects with the low carbohydrate diet proving to be most effective[*].
+One study tested three separate diets: a low-carb diet, a low-fat diet, and a low-glycemic diet.
+This study showed that the different diets had significantly different metabolic effects, with the low-carbohydrate diet proving to be the most effective[*].

-One of the most common symptoms when making sweeping dietary changes, like the keto diet, is the pounding headache that discourages many people from sticking to the ketogenic diet.
+One of the most common symptoms when making sweeping dietary changes, like the keto diet, is the pounding headache that accompanies carbohydrate restriction.

 When your body’s been running on high-carb foods like bread and starchy vegetables your whole life, making a large transition to burning fat as fuel will require an adjustment period.

-There are three main reasons why you begin to experience a headache after going low carb; dehydration, electrolyte imbalances and carbohydrate or sugar withdrawal.
+There are three main reasons why you may develop a headache after going low-carb: dehydration, electrolyte imbalances, and carbohydrate or sugar withdrawal.

-The traditional Western diet involves a large amount of sugar which gives our body an instant rush and satisfies our body.
+The typical Western diet contains large amounts of sugar which give your body an instant rush.

-In fact, sugar impacts our brain through the same reward system that is seen with equally addictive substances, like cocaine, which is why you experience symptoms similar to drug withdrawals[*].
+Sugar impacts your brain through the same reward system that is seen with equally addictive substances, like cocaine, which is why you experience symptoms similar to drug withdrawals[*].

 How Long Does the Keto Headache Last?

 Some people may not experience any withdrawal symptoms at all.
-Everyone is different and the length of the symptoms depend on several factors.
+Everyone is different and the length of the symptoms depends on several factors.

-For example, if someone followed a diet relatively low in carbs before going keto and ate large amounts of green vegetables (or took a high quality greens supplement), there’s a chance that the symptoms will be very short-lived or even non existent.
+For example, if you followed a diet relatively low in carbs before going keto and ate large amounts of green vegetables (or took a high-quality greens supplement), there’s a chance that your symptoms would be very short-lived or even nonexistent.

 In rare cases, it can take up to 15 days for the symptoms to subside.

-Some people will prefer to start on the weekend so the symptoms are more tolerable and won’t affect everyday life too much.
+Some people prefer to start keto on the weekend so the symptoms are more tolerable and won’t affect everyday life too much.

-Don’t get too excited when you notice a lot of weight lost after getting on the scale.
-That weight loss isn’t all from fat loss, it’s water being flushed out of your body.
+Don’t get too excited when you notice a lot of weight loss after first beginning keto.
+The bodyweight reduction isn’t all from fat loss; it’s water being flushed out of your body.

-Water is stored in your body from carbohydrates and when you restrict carbohydrates, your body begins to excrete water rapidly.
+Water is stored in your body from carbohydrates.
+When you restrict carbohydrates, your body begins to excrete water rapidly.

 For each gram of glycogen (from carbs) used as energy, twice the mass is lost in water.